 There are currently commercial recreation/tourism operators who are licensed and operating 4WD tours, mountain bike events and rafting on Council land.
-Filming for commercials and feature movies has increased over the last five years, although this sector of activity fluctuates from year to year.
+Filming for commercials and feature movies has increased over the last five years, although this type of use fluctuates from year to year.
 On average, about 10 applications for new recreation businesses are received each year and although this indicates increasing interest in developing commercial activities, most either do not start operating or begin operating but are not viable enough to be sustained.
 Reasons include a lack of understanding of markets, poor planning or commitment and a lack of equity.

-This policy recognises the relatively small but growing composition of commercial and non-commercial use of Council parks and forests.
+This policy recognises the relatively small but growing composition of commercial and structured noncommercial use (i.e., non-commercial use requiring additional services or privileges over and above normal casual use) of Council parks and forests.